srv1n/kurpod/SECURITY.md

 ## Reporting Security Vulnerabilities

-The Encapsule team takes security seriously.
+The Kurpod team takes security seriously.
 We appreciate your efforts to responsibly disclose your findings.

 ### DO NOT